Last Updated On: May 22nd, 2020

-By the end of this post, you will learn about the top 7 reasons why you should be mulching your garden.
+By the end of this post, we hope to convince you why you should be mulching your garden.

 Alright, let's get to it!